 This annual report consists of a series of financial statements and notes to those financial statements.
 These statements are organized so the reader can understand Kalamazoo Regional Educational Service Agency financially as a whole.
 The agency-wide financial statements provide information about the activities of the whole Agency, presenting both an aggregate view of the Agency's finances and a longer-term view of those finances.
 The fund financial statements provide the next level of detail.
 For governmental activities, these statements tell how services were financed in the short term and what remains for future spending.
-The fund financial statements look at the Agency's operations in more detail than the agency-wide financial statements by providing information about the Agency's most significant funds, the General Fund, the Special Education Fund, and the Career Connect Fund, as well as information on the Agency's debt service, capital projects, enterprise, and internal service funds.
+The fund financial statements look at the Agency's operations in more detail than the agency-wide financial statements by providing information about the Agency's most significant funds, the General Fund, the Special Education Fund, the Career Connect Fund, the Career Connect Capital Projects Fund, and the Special Education Capital Projects Fund, as well as information on the Agency's capital projects, enterprise, and internal service funds.
 This report is composed of the following elements: